 By the time she is ready to process the order, there no stock left and she told me she wouldn’t place the order since there was no stock.
 I said that was unacceptable.
 I didn’t care, put the order in on back-order.
 By this time I had about 4 or 5 hours invested in this darned order, I wasn’t getting blown off now by this person!
 That was ridiculous.
 Back on hold, I went.

 After about 6 hours on the phone, she said she had the order placed and she gave me the order number, but the order was JUST for the phone; she is unable to order the accessories, “that’s not her department.”
 She would have to transfer me back to Customer Care.
 Bear in mind, Customer Care had told me they can’t place orders……

-He then said he had cancelled the order the woman in E-commerce had placed and he had put an order in for everything, the phone and the accessories.
+He then said he had canceled the order the woman in E-commerce had placed and he had put an order in for everything, the phone, and the accessories.
 He started to give me the order number, got about 5 numbers into it, and the line went DEAD.

 I abandoned the project for the day.
 I had spent all day, and probably at least 6 or 7 actual hours of phone time.

 The next day I took up the cause again.
 I logged in and saw that I did in fact still have the original order and there was no 2nd order as the one gentleman had said, nothing that matched the numbers he had given me.

 When I looked at order status it says they were waiting for more information.
 There were 2 phone numbers one in the little”?” and one at the bottom.
 I called the one in the little “?” and after an hour or so, I wasted my breath explaining my whole situation to the agent, at which point he said, if you need help navigating the website, I can help you, otherwise I’ll have to transfer you.
 He of any of the people was the least empathetic and just keep saying “all I can do is web navigation.”
 I landed in Web Navigation by dialing the # in the little ?.